lxsmnsyc/the-fighting-game/docs/cards/slow.md

 - Apply Slow when applying Poison.
 - Apply Poison when applying Slow.

-### With Protection
+### With Armor

-- Apply Slow when gaining Protection.
+- Apply Slow when gaining Armor.
-- Gain Protection when applying Slow.
+- Gain Armor when applying Slow.

 ### With Penetration

-- Apply Slow when applying Protection.
+- Apply Slow when applying Armor.
 - Apply Penetration when applying Slow.

 ### With Heal